al1brn/geonodes/generation/docgen/doc/doc.md

 - bases : list of classes it inherits from
 - funcs : dict of method docs

-<<Token replacement text>oken replacement text>he class is initialized with the not null result of the regular expression:
+The class is initialized with the not null result of the regular expression:

 ``` match = re.search(r"(def|class)\s+(\w+)([^:]*)", line) ```